-If you want to borrow more than the loan limit in your area, you’ll need to use a jumbo loan or another creative method to secure financing.
+If you want to borrow more than the loan limit in your area, you’ll need to use a jumbo loan or find another creative method to secure financing.

-Those lenders have no intention of selling the loans to GSEs, so lenders can design their own approval criteria.
-Every lender has unique goals and concerns, so every jumbo loan program is different.
-That means that it’s essential to shop among various lenders, as pricing and approval criteria can vary widely.
+Banks and other private investors issue jumbo loans.
+Those lenders typically do not sell jumbo loans to GSEs, so they can design their own approval criteria.
+Every lender has unique goals and concerns, so every jumbo loan program is unique.
+Because of that, it’s smart to shop among various lenders, as you may find different pricing and approval criteria.

 Qualifying for Jumbo Mortgages

 As with any loan, you need to meet the approval criteria.
 Jumbo loans are more difficult to qualify for than conventional loans.
 The loan amounts are higher, so lenders are more selective, given the increased risk of issuing jumbos.

 - Credit History: You need good credit to get approved for a jumbo loan.
 A FICO score of 700 will most likely be required, but other factors could warrant a slightly lower score.

 - Down Payment: Jumbo mortgages typically require down payments of 20% or more.
 However, some mainstream jumbo lenders will work with down payments of around 10%.
 You might even see advertisements with even lower requirements.
 To qualify for a jumbo loan with a small down payment, you’ll need good credit, high and steady income, or significant reserve assets.